17 October 2017

 the layout wasn't working properly.
 A visit from my non-resident

-electrical expert in September fixed that (thanks, Russ!) and my
+electrical expert in September fixed that and my enthusiasm for all

 One of the easiest jobs was to paint up the buffer